knightvertrag/VCS/resources/new.md

 # <center/>init() function

-The first command the user enters is `imperium revert init` to initialize the folder as an imperium repositiory.
+The first command the user enters is `imperium init` to initialize the folder as an imperium repositiory.
 The function to handle this process is fairly simple.
 Lets see what we need to do step-by-step:

 1. First check if the folder is already initialized as a repo.
 To do this we simply check if the `.imperium` folder exists already or not.
-This can be done by using the stat function cpp
+This can be done by using the stat function in C++

 The <sys/stat.h> header defines the structure of the data returned by the functions fstat(), lstat(), and stat().
 We use it to check directories and files as it is the fastest way to do this.